KasperKnop/WEB2/02 Functional Programming/README.md

 </details>
 </blockquote>

-## 9. The Multi-tool Of Array Transformations
+## 9. The Multi-Tool Of Array Transformations

 Use `filter` and `map` to write a function that takes an array of scripts as input and returns an array with the names of the scripts with a right to left directionality.

-As we have learned, `reduce`, is a powerful method used to reduce problems to simpler forms.
-From computing averages to sorting, any array transformation can be achieved by applying it.
-Rewrite the function using `reduce` instead of `filter` and `map`.
+Since `reduce` can be used to express any array transformation, rewrite the function using it instead of `filter` and `map`.

 ```js
 require("./scripts.js")